 Located in Ann Arbor in Michigan the Stephen M. Ross School of Business is ranked #10 in the latest U.S News Best Business School Ranking in a tie with the Duke Fuqua School of business.
-Since its inception in 1924, the Ross school of business has developed and matured into a leading MBA program with a focus on action-based learning.
+Since its inception in 1924, the Michigan Ross school of business has developed and matured into a leading MBA program with a focus on action-based learning.

 In this article, we explore the class profile and employment statistics of the Ross School of Business MBA program.
 If the Ross school of business is one of your target programs, read this article to learn more about the following at the Ross School of Business.

 Here is a brief outline of the topics covered:

 - Michigan Ross School of Business: Key Statistics